Diabetes diet plan for Indians: the complete evidence-based guide (Type 2)

 The Indian diabetes crisis — without the fear-mongering

-India has roughly 100 million adults living with diabetes, and the trajectory is steep.
+India has well over 100 million adults living with diabetes.
+The largest national survey to date, ICMR-INDIAB (published in The Lancet Diabetes & Endocrinology, 2023), put diabetes prevalence at 11.4% and prediabetes at 15.3% — meaning more than one in four Indian adults is somewhere on the glucose spectrum.
 But the more important number, for our particular problem, is this: Indians develop Type 2 diabetes at lower BMIs than Europeans or Americans.
 A BMI of 24 in an Indian adult carries the same metabolic risk that a BMI of 28 or 29 does in a Caucasian one.
-This is the Asian Indian phenotype — central (belly) fat storage, more insulin resistance per kilogram, a thinner-on-the-outside, fatter-on-the-inside body composition.
+This is the Asian Indian phenotype (Yajnik & Yudkin, Lancet, 2004) — central (belly) fat storage, more insulin resistance per kilogram, a thinner-on-the-outside, fatter-on-the-inside body composition.

 You can be "not overweight" on the BMI chart and still sit deep in the diabetes zone.
 I have clients walk in with normal-looking bodies and HbA1c readings of 7.8.